You are here

 In 2008 and 2009, USTR officials visited Sri Lanka and held talks with high-level Sri Lankan officials to help improve market access and reduce/eliminate trade barriers for U.S. companies.

 The seventh TIFA Council meeting is scheduled for the week of October 12th 2009 in Colombo, Sri Lanka.
 During this week, the Government of Sri Lanka and the United States Government plan to host a private/public conference to discuss economic development opportunities in Sri Lanka in general and the Eastern Province in particular.
 USTR welcomes the participation of U.S. companies who are interested in doing business in Sri Lanka.
-Interested parties should contact LaShaun Smith at 202-395-9511 or Victoria Kader at 202-395-3151.
+Interested parties should contact Victoria Kader at 202-395-3151.

 U.S.-Sri Lanka Trade Facts

-U.S. exports of agricultural products to Sri Lanka totaled $79 million in 2011.
-Leading categories include: wheat ($36 million) and vegetable oils ($12 million).
+U.S. exports of agricultural products to Sri Lanka totaled $128 million in 2013.
+Leading categories include: wheat ($53 million) and soybean meal ($28 million).

-U.S. imports of agricultural products from Sri Lanka totaled $94 million in 2011.
-Leading categories include: tea (including herb tea) ($23 million) and rubber ($21 million).
+U.S. imports of agricultural products from Sri Lanka totaled $97 million in 2013.
+Leading categories include: tea (including herb tea) ($29 million) and spices ($22 million).

-U.S. FDI distribution in Sri Lanka is not available in 2010.
+U.S. FDI distribution in Sri Lanka is not available.

 *NOTE: No services trade data with Sri Lanka is available.